atomone-hub/atom.one/content/english/_index.md

 ---
-title: "Secure Community Driven Interchain Hub"
+title: "A Secure Community-Driven Interchain Hub"
-subtitle: "Atom One is a minimal fork of the Cosmos Hub, supporting IBC and ICS for scalable interchain solutions"
+subtitle: "AtomOne is a community-driven, constitutionally governed blockchain designed to prioritize security, decentralization, and innovation within the Cosmos ecosystem.
+Serving as a minimal fork of the Cosmos Hub, it supports IBC and ICS for scalable interchain solutions."

 cta:
   text: "Read the Constitution ↗"